My previous post on Passover continues here.

-Professor Susannah Heschel, a leading Jewish feminist scholar who holds the Eli Black Chair in Jewish Studies in the Department of Religion at Dartmouth College explains the origin of this modern custom.
-Heschel's father is the late Rabbi Abraham Joshua Heschel, a prominent scholar of Jewish ethics and a civil rights leader who participated with Rev. Dr. Martin Luther King Jr. and others in the Selma Civil Rights March (1965).
+Professor Susannah Heschel, a leading Jewish feminist scholar, explains the origin of this modern custom.
+Her father, the late Rabbi Abraham Joshua Heschel, was a prominent scholar of Jewish ethics and a civil rights leader who participated with Rev. Dr. Martin Luther King Jr. and others in the Selma Civil Rights March (1965).

 Source: Miriam's Cup